bokiscout/VivaldiThemeCreator/README.md

 - Finaly press "Apply" and restart Vivaldi to see changes.

 ## How to download?
-Click [here](https://github.com/bokiscout/VivaldiThemeCreator/releases/download/1.0.0/VivaldiThemeCreator.exe), or go to [releases](https://github.com/bokiscout/VivaldiThemeCreator/releases/) and download latest.
+Go to [releases](https://github.com/bokiscout/VivaldiThemeCreator/releases/) and download the latest one.

 ## To do:
 - Add more themes